-69 Colorado Department of Public Safety, Division of Criminal Justice, (2004).
+79 Colorado Department of Public Safety, Division of Criminal Justice, (2004).
 Report on safety issues raised by living arrangements for and location of sex offenders in the community.

-- Correspondence including written, electronic, telephone contact, messages left on a voice mail or answering machine, text messaging, computer communication, Twitter, Facebook and other social networking sites, gifts, or communication through third parties; - Entering the premises, traveling past or loitering near any of the offender's victims' residences, schools, day cares, or places of employment; - Going to or loitering near places used primarily by minor children, as defined by the CST; - Giving birth or attending the birth of a child. - 5.722 When contact is being considered based on the CCA or the offender's achievement of the criteria in 5.740, the treatment provider, in conjunction with the CST, shall: - 1.
-Ensure that contact does not conflict with any existing court order or parole board directives; - 2.
+- 5.722 When contact is being considered based on the CCA or the offender's achievement of the criteria in 5.740, the treatment provider, in conjunction with the CST, shall: - 1.
+Ensure that contact does not conflict with any existing court order or parole board directives: - 2.
 Consider the child's best interest; - 3.
 Ensure consultation with, and, consider the views of the custodial parent or guardians of the minor child prior to authorizing contact.
 If the minor child has a therapist, he/she shall be consulted; - 4.
 Arrange contact in a manner that places the child's safety first.
 When assessing safety, both psychological and physical well-being shall be considered. - 5.
 Ensure all contact occurs in the presence of a Approved Supervisor, (see Standard 5.770) or professional member of the CST. - 6.
 Specify what is approved for the offender with each child.
 Contact possibilities occur on a continuum including written, telephone, and in-person and from non-physical to physical. - 7.
 Closely supervise or monitor the contact process, including requiring that any concerns or rule violations be reported to the CST. - 8.
 Ensure the ongoing assessment of the child's emotional and physical safety and immediate termination of contact if any aspect of safety is in jeopardy.